dingmartin/FHTCalculator/README.md

-The tool was developed by Bin Jiang and Ding Ma for calculating the fractional Ht-index (FHt-index).
-The sample data is also provided in the installation folder.
+The tool was developed for calculating the fractional Ht-index (FHt-index).

 How to use this tool:
 1. Click the SetupFHT.msi and install the tool.
 The program will locate in C:\Program Files (x86)\FHTCalculator by default.